In order for Screens to be able to connect back to your Mac, it needs to be configured for remote access.

 Enabling Remote Management

-Then, enable Remote Management.
+Enable Remote Management.

-Click Options... and Enable both Observe and Control
+Click Options... and enable both Observe and Control

 If you wish to allow incoming Screen Sharing requests from guest users, click Computer Settings... and enable Anyone may request permission to control screen.